 You need an MQA-equipped DAC to get the best of this, though MQA claims improved results through any DAC, and Tidal's desktop app does the first bit of work for you.
 For any further 'unfolding', as MQA calls it', you need an MQA-equipped DAC.

-But for now, most of us will just enjoy access to streaming high-res audio from the desktop app direct to DAC — once you’ve got all those options correctly sorted out...
+That, for now, is the easiest way to enjoy access to streaming high-res audio from the MQA Masters of Tidal — desktop app direct to DAC... once you’ve got all those options correctly sorted out...